kunupat/aws-solution-architect-associate-certification-notes/README.md

 - For internet-facing load balancers, the IPv4 addresses of the nodes are assigned by AWS.
 For internal load balancers, the IPv4 addresses are assigned from the subnet CIDR.
 - You must select at least two Subnets in different Availability Zones to provide higher availability for your load balancer
+- ELBs are always resolved with DNS name as they don't have pre-defined IPv4 addresses
+- If you want to point a domain name like `www.example.com` to an ELB(which itself can only be accessed using its DNS), you need to use Route53's Alias Record

 ## Elastic File Service
 - Supports NFS v4 protocol